-Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two options regarding common real estate - it can be put up for sale and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to order an appraisal of the mutual real estate.
+We know that divorce is a painful process.
+There are many issues to worry about, including what's going to happen to the shared residence.
+There are generally two alternatives when it comes to the house - it can be put on the market and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to get an appraisal of the mutual real estate.

-Contact us if your needs include an appraisal dealing with a divorce or other separation of assets.
+Contact us if your needs include an appraisal for the purposes of a divorce or other division of assets.

-Attorneys in MA and accountants rely on our opinions when figuring out what the real property is worth for estates, divorces, or other disputes where it is important.
-We have an abundance of expertise working with everyone involved and are standing by to assist your needs.
-We provide appraisal documents for courts or various agencies that meet or exceed their requirements.
+Attorneys in MA as well as accountants rely on our appraisals when calculating real property values for estates, divorces, or other disputes where it is relevant.
+We have an abundance of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
+We provide appraisal reports for courts or various agencies that meet or exceed their requirements.

-For lawyers representing a client in a divorce, your case's evidence often needs an appraisal to ascertain fair market value for the residential real estate involved.
-A lot of the time the divorce date can be different from the date you ordered the appraisal.
-We're comfortable with the techniques and what it entails to do a retroactive appraisal that has an effective date and Fair Market Value estimate that matches the date of divorce.
-We perform many divorce appraisals (unfortunately) and we understand that they require prudence delicately.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, guaranteeing you the utmost discretion.
+As a legal professional dealing with a divorce, your case's research often requires an appraisal to establish fair market value for the residential real estate involved.
+A great deal of the time the divorce date may not be the same as the date you ordered the appraisal.
+We're experienced with the methods and all that it means to complete a retroactive appraisal with an effective date and Fair Market Value opinion corresponding to the date of divorce.
+For each divorce appraisal we handle we remain cognizant of the fact that they require prudence delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, resulting in the utmost discretion.